BrainCOGS/U19-pipeline-python/README.md

   pip install -e .
   python initial_conf.py
   ```
+  (Username and password will be prompted at this moment: Princeton NETiD & NetiD password usually works)

   + The `initial_conf.py`  script will store a local file with credtentials to access DB and configuration variables/filepaths.
   + Now that the virtual modules are created to access the tables in the database, you can query and fetch from the database.